slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page compoundIDs | int | Compound ID is one of the unique identifier for this compound record compoundTypeIDs | int | Compound TYpe IDs is the associated compound type and is a second filter parameter option compoundstatusIDs | int | Compound Status IDs is associated with compound status compoundNames | string | Compound Names The name of the compound which is a string type data and is one among the parameter for filter option externalIdentifier | int | External Identifiers is a unique identifier for this record to an external data system CAS | string | CAS Number is a Chemical Abstract Service number for the compound
+PageSize | int | The number of results per page compoundIds | int | Compound ID is one of the unique identifier for this compound record compoundTypeIds | int | Compound Type Ids is the associated compound type and is a second filter parameter option compoundstatusIds | int | Compound Status Ids is associated with compound status compoundNames | string | Compound Names The name of the compound which is a string type data and is one among the parameter for filter option externalIdentifier | int | External Identifiers is a unique identifier for this record to an external data system CAS | string | CAS Number is a Chemical Abstract Service number for the compound